cmatiass/datascienceproject/README.md

 python app.py
 ```

+## 🌐 How to Use the Web Application
+Once the application is running, follow these steps:

+1. **Access the main page**: Open your browser and go to `http://127.0.0.1:5000/`.
+2. **Train the model**: Navigate to `http://127.0.0.1:5000/train`.
+This will execute the full pipeline, from data ingestion to model training.
+3. **Return to the main page**: Go back to `http://127.0.0.1:5000/`.
+4. **Make a prediction**: Enter values for each variable in the form and click on the `Predict` button.
+5. **View the result**: The application will redirect you to `http://127.0.0.1:5000/predict`, where the predicted outcome will be displayed.

+## 📈 Experiment Tracking with DagsHub & MLFlow
+All executions of the model are tracked using **MLFlow** and are accessible through the **Experiments** section of **DagsHub**.
+This allows users to:
+- View all previous model runs and their respective parameters.
+- Compare performance metrics across different executions.
+- Access logs and artifacts stored from each experiment.

+This ensures full transparency, version control, and reproducibility of the ML workflow. 🚀📊

 ## 🤝 Contribution
 Contributions are welcome!
 Feel free to fork the repository, make modifications, and create a pull request.

+---

+This project serves as a template for well-structured Data Science projects, ensuring scalability and maintainability. 🚀✨